AnuragNtl/pictolabel/README.md

 # pictolabel
-Object Detection Library for Java using DeepLearning4J and pretrained YOLO or TinyYOLO models
+Object Detection Library for Java using DeepLearning4J with pretrained Zoo models of YOLO and TinyYOLO models.